 The hedge maze at Hampton Court, once paced by the murderous Henry VIII, was the first maze I walked physically.
 I was beside myself with excitement as I stepped into the trapezoidal puzzle.
 In my late twenties at the time, I was visiting England to study the radical nineteenth-century poets.
 It was here I first learned mazes were places for reflection.
 As I spent a hot afternoon twisting through those yew trees, I came to love getting lost.
 I realized that each dead end wasn’t really a final stopping place but a moment of pause, of reassessing, and then a turning around with newfound knowledge.
 I didn’t at all mind those dark corners.

 Of that hedge maze, what I recall most vividly is that I never wanted to be pulled out of it.
-Wherever I went in England—to the British Museum, to the theatre, to Paris, to the Lake District—my mind was tracing my footsteps through that web.
+Wherever I went in England—to the British Museum, to the theatre, to the Lake District—my mind was tracing my footsteps through that web.
 An Ariadne’s thread, it seemed to resemble the inscrutable territory of the human mind.
 It also mimicked the prose I was reading in William Blake and Samuel Taylor Coleridge, writers who went off on tangents that seemed to lead nowhere but taught me something nonetheless by engulfing me in the paradoxes of memory and history and myth.

 It was only later that I became aware of corn mazes, or maize mazes, a singularly American tradition.
 Every fall, farmers across the country cut mazes into their fields to make extra money from the harvest festival crowd.
 Over the last few years, I have visited several of these architectural wonders, and my view of mazes has changed.
 I’ve seen drunk teenagers, parentless children, and wide-eyed grandmas looking as if they’d just entered Dante’s seven circles.
 Last year I passed a grown man in leather jacket and motor cycle chaps, goggles around his neck, sitting on the ground, his back against the corn, arms wrapped around his legs, sobbing and moaning like he’d lost his parents.
 His sadness seemed to fill the space inside the maze and the fields beyond.